Dallmeier CCTV / IP video surveillance solutions for mines

 One popular trick, for example, is to swallow the precious materials.
 The workers' hands move so fast that the motions can hardly be spotted with the eye.
 Often, the relevant video recording is the only way to prove a theft by viewing the individual images.

 This illustrates how strict the requirements regarding video surveillance in this context are.
 The cameras must produce high-quality and detailed images.
 On the other hand, it is crucial that the recording devices record with a high frame-rate and highest failure safety.
 On top of that, large machinery and numerous floodlights mostly create difficult lighting conditions.

 Dallmeier IP cameras are able to cope with the difficult conditions in mines.
-Through their innovative Cam_inPIX® technology, whereby each pixel chooses its own exposure time, the cameras provide clear and detailed images without any blooming or smearing, even against backlighting and under constantly changing lighting conditions.
+They provide clear and detailed images without any blooming or smearing, even against backlighting and under constantly changing lighting conditions.
 Furthermore, vandal-resistant variants, which are extremely robust and resistant, are available.

 Continuous recording must be ensured throughout the “red area”.
 In order to guarantee the high availability of the recording, Dallmeier banks on the highly available storage directly at the encoder.
 In this case a DIS-2/M UTP, a modular one-channel recording and transmission system in 19" rack slide-in design.
 The recording is network-independent and continues even in the event of malfunctions or a complete network failure.
 So as to further increase failure safety a mirrored recording on site is possible.

 Apart from its reliability, the DIS-2/M also convinces through its high image quality, for the recording takes place in real-time and broadcast quality (MPEG-2/MPEG-4) i.e. with 25 fps at PAL resolution (30 fps with NTSC).